rintendou/algorithm-visualizer/README.md

 # Algorithm Visualizer

-## Driver can be found in src/java/new_gui/Visualizer.java
+## Driver code can be found in src/java/new_gui/Visualizer.java

 ### Currently supports the following sorting algorithms
 1. Bubble Sort